 Layer Importer user interface reference¶

 The Layer Importer user interface is a component of the GeoServer web interface.
-You can access it from the Dashboard and clicking on Layer Importer, or by going to GeoServer and clicking on Import Data, found on the left side of the screen after logging in.
+You can access it from the GeoServer web interface by clicking the Import Data link, found on the left side of the screen after logging in.

 Data sources page¶

 The front page of the Layer Importer is where the data source and format are set.
 The following options are displayed: